search5/slackclient_log_handler/README.rst

 Example Python logging handler
 ------------------------------

-This is how you use `slacker_log_handler` as a regular Python logging handler.
+This is how you use `slackclient_log_handler` as a regular Python logging handler.
 This example will send a error message to a slack channel.

 .. code-block:: python

     import logging
-    from slacker_log_handler import SlackerLogHandler, NoStacktraceFormatter
+    from slackclient_log_handler import SlackclientLogHandler, NoStacktraceFormatter

     # Create slack handler
-    slack_handler = SlackerLogHandler('my-channel-token', 'my-channel-name', stack_trace=True)
+    slack_handler = SlackclientLogHandler('my-channel-token', 'my-channel-name')

     # Create logger
     logger = logging.getLogger('debug_application')